ntq-lab/best-practice-ftw/java/java-naming-conventions.md

 # Java naming conventions

-Java naming conventions are a set of rules which were standardized and recommmended by Sun Microsystems, Inc to follow as we devicde what to name identifiers such as class, method, package, variable, constant, etc.
+Java naming conventions are a set of rules which were recommmended to follow as we devicde what to name identifiers such as class, method, package, variable, constant, etc.

 ## Class Name